hapifhir/org.hl7.fhir.validator-wrapper/README.md

 ## Maintenance
-This project is maintained by [David Otasek][Link-davidGithub], [Grahame Grieve][Link-grahameGithub], and [Mark Iantorno][Link-markGithub] on behalf of the FHIR community.

-#### Have you found an issue not listed above?
+Have you found an issue?
 Do you have a feature request?
 Great!
 Submit it [here][Link-GithubIssues] and we'll try to fix it as soon as possible.

+This project is maintained by [David Otasek][Link-davidGithub], [Grahame Grieve][Link-grahameGithub], and [Mark Iantorno][Link-markGithub] on behalf of the FHIR community.

 [Link-DockerHub]: https://hub.docker.com/repository/docker/markiantorno/validator-wrapper/general